Mark-Seaman/Shrinking-World-Pubs/stacie/Pub/stories/DukeLancaster.md

 She might do little more than listen, then rephrase our thoughts in a way that would bring clarity and simplicity to our challenges.
 She would always interject something that would continue our exploration into our own thoughts and concerns.
-I can remember discussions where She simply finished the conversation with, “It sounds like you already know what to do.”
+I can remember discussions where She simply finished the conversation with, "It sounds like you already know what to do.”

 Towards the end of 2021 Marie and I were wrestling with a major transition in our life and ministry.
 We were feeling like God was leading us out of our church and into another ministry and I was super stressed over many aspects of this transition.
 Specifically, I could not imagine how to actually make a living doing what he Invited us to do.

 But after one more meeting where I have repeated myself multiple times she summed it up and said.
-“Duke, it sounds to me like you just don't trust the Lord.”
+"Duke, it sounds to me like you just don't trust the Lord.”
 It was a little bit like being smacked in the face.
 I don't know why that sounded different than anything I had already heard but it was one of those clarifying moments.
-“Yes, Stacie, I think you just nailed it.”
+"Yes, Stacie, I think you just nailed it.”
 It was exactly what I needed at that time and ultimately had a direct impact on our future.

 I think more than anything Stacie was an encourager.
 I always looked forward to any conversation we were going to have